GrzegorzProgramowania/Clocker_HTML5_CSS3/README.md

 https://grzegorzprogramowania.github.io/Clocker_HTML5_CSS3/

 # Clocker_HTML5_CSS3
-It's simple clocker made by using HTML5, CSS3 and JavaScript with 2 colores mode.
+It's simple clocker made by using HTML5, CSS3 and JavaScript with light and dark mode.